SamuelSwartzberg/flashcardifying_text_temp/phil.md

 # continental philosopy

+analytic philosophy is said to dominate in the west and especially in the anglosphere analytical philosophy mainly contrasts with continental philosophy

 ## critical theory

 Critical Theory (capital letters) was established by the Frankfurt School.
 The Frankfurt School was established in the 1920.
 Horkheimer, Adorno, Marcuse etc. are the most prominent members of The Frankfurt School

+## structuralism & poststructuralism

+Postmodernism had its heyday in the 1970s and has been declining since the 90s/2000s

 # history of philosophy